Beggarstaffs: Works

 The Beggarstaffs were known for their new technique, collage, using cut pieces of paper moved around on a board leaving a figure incomplete for the viewer to decipher.
 This is shown in the poster for Kassama Corn Flour where only black and yellow is used.
 They completely ignored the floral trend of art nouveau, which made their work although an artistic success, a financial disaster.
 One of the posters they lost money on was their most famous poster, Don Quixote, made for Sir Henry Irving's production at the Lyceum Theatre.
 It was never printed because the client decided, "it had a bad likeness".
 Incidents like these caused the partnership to split and left each artist to work on their own.

-An auction record for a work by the Beggarstaffs was set on 10 May 2004 when A Trip to Chinatown was sold for $43,700.